cvcenit/coulomb-project-core-cs11/README.md

     - In a sequence of moves, the inputs will be processed individualy starting from the left; an invalid input will terminate the process prematurely.

 * Movement and Tiles

-   The functionality of the items are executed through the following functions:
-  *

 * Items

+  The functionality of the items are executed through the following functions and/or blocks of code:
+  * Axe
+    > if target_tile == 'T' and if item[0\] == 'x' - If the player is trying to move to a tree tile and is holding an axe, the tree tile will be replaced with an empty tile and the player will be able to move.
+  * Flamethrower
+    > flame_spread(start_row, start_col) - will call the sub function: flamethrowed(r, c) if the tile is a tree tile.
+    > flamethrowed(r, c) - replaces the the tile at row r, col c to an empty tile (if it is a tree tile; breaks the recursion other wise.) and repeatedly calls itself for all adjacent tiles in all four(4) directions.

 ### Level Creation